uOttawaSEGA2022/project-group-1/Project/Design and Docs/classes_explanation.md

 - banExpiration =  0 => The cook is permanently banned
 - banExpiration >  0 => The cook is banned up to the time banExpiration represents, as a unix timestamp in milliseconds

+Rating Details:

+Instead of storing individual ratings, CookRole accumulates the sum of all ratings along with the number of ratings.

 ### Complaint ###
 Signature: `final class Complaint implements IRepositoryEntity`

 Description: Stores complaint data

+### Meal ###
+Signature: `final class Meal implements IRepositoryEntity`

+Description: Stores meal data

 ---